Gulrukhbegim Tokhirjonova: Career

 In the fall of 2019, Tokhirjonova began attending the University of Missouri, where she joined the chess team and studies business with an emphasis in marketing.

 Tokhirjonova took silver at the virtual 2020 U.S. Online Collegiate Rapid and Blitz Championships in the women's section; in October 2021, she took the second place at the 2021 U.S. Women's Championship, following Carissa Yip.

 In May 2022, she won fourth place at the first American Cup, a double elimination format, after she was eliminated by Irina Krush in the Champion's Bracket, then Tatev Abrahamyan in the Elimination Bracket.

-Tokhirjonova was a member of the U.S. Women's Olympiad Chess Team for 2022; the U.S. team placed fourth at the 44th Chess Olympiad.
+In 2022, She played board 1 for the U.S. team that placed fourth at the 44th Chess Olympiad.

+In 2024, She played Board 1 for the United States Women's team that won the Bronze meadal at the 45th Chess Olympiad.

+In 2025, Tokhirjonova participated in the Challengers section of UzChess Cup, She finished the tournament on 9th place with (+0-3=6) 3 points, gaining 8 rating points and a performance rating of 2446.

+Tokhirjonova participated in Women's World Cup as the 46th seed, She was eliminated in round 2 by 19th seed Lu Miaoyi.

 Personal life

 Tokhirjonova's two older sisters are also chess players.
 Her oldest sister Nafisa Muminova was the first Uzbek player to earn the WGM title and her other sister Hulkar Tohirjonova is a Woman FIDE Master (WFM).